Kliment Voroshilov tank: KV-1S

-In response to criticisms, the lighter KV-1S was developed, with thinner armor and a smaller, lower turret in order to reclaim some speed.
+In response to criticisms, the lighter KV-1S was developed with thinner armor and a smaller, lower turret in order to reclaim some speed.
 The KV-1S had a commander's cupola with all-around vision blocks.
 It also had a sophisticated planetary transmission that significantly increased the reliability, and allowed use of more efficient regenerative geared steering, unlike the solely clutch and brake steering systems used by the Panzer III, IV and T-34 and previous KV tanks.
 Its reduced weight allowed it to achieve a top speed of 43.3 km/h.
 Over 1,300 were built before production ended in August 1943.
 Although the KV-1S was, according to some, the best of the KV tanks, overcoming its predecessors' problems (at a cost of losing the heavy armor that made the earlier tanks so valuable, making it more of a slow medium tank than a heavy tank), more modern tanks were already in sight.
 Up-arming the regular turret of the KV-1S with an 85 mm S-31 resulted in the KV-1S-85.
 This was rejected as it came with the unacceptable loss of a dedicated commander, reducing the turret crew to two (unlike the 3-man turret fitted to the T-34/85).
 However, the thinning-out of the armor called into question why the tank was being produced at all, when the T-34 could seemingly do everything the KV could do and much more cheaply.
 The Soviet heavy tank program was close to cancellation in mid-1943.

-The appearance of the German Panther tank in the summer of 1943 convinced the Red Army to make a serious upgrade of its tank force for the first time since 1941.
+The appearance of the German Panther tank in the summer of 1943 persuaded the Red Army to make a serious upgrade of its tank force for the first time since 1941.
 Soviet tanks needed bigger guns to take on the growing numbers of Panthers and the few Tigers.